 Laser lithotripsy, specifically the use of lasers to fragment urinary calculi, is a well-established and acknowledged treatment.
-Various factors influence the fragmentation effectiveness and efficacy of holmium urology lasers including pulse energy, pulse frequency, pulse width, fiber size, and the physical properties of the calculi.
+The fragmentation effectiveness and efficacy of the holmium urology lasers depends on various factors including pulse energy, pulse frequency, pulse width, fiber size, and the physical properties of the calculi.

-While traditional (short pulse width) fragmentation of the calculi and subsequent basket retrieval has been the most common procedure, technical innovation, specifically as it relates to pulse frequency and pulse width, has facilitated new fragmentation techniques including a new process commonly referred to as “stone dusting.”
-A more controlled and precise version of fragmentation; stone “dusting” fragments the stone into very small pieces (typically ablated from the perimeter of the stone), which can then be naturally passed by the patient, eliminating the requirement for retrieval.
-By eliminating the requirement for basket retrieval with our HYPHO medical laser, the procedure becomes more efficient.
+Traditional (short pulse width) fragmentation of the calculi and subsequent basket retrieval has been the most common procedure.
+However, technical innovation, specifically as it relates to pulse frequency and pulse width, has facilitated new fragmentation techniques.
+This includes a new process commonly referred to as “stone dusting.”
+A more controlled and precise version of fragmentation, stone “dusting” fragments the stone into very small pieces (typically ablated from the perimeter of the stone), which can then be naturally passed by the patient, eliminating the requirement for retrieval.
+With that, laser lithotripsy procedures with our HYPHO medical laser becomes more efficient.

 While short pulsed higher energy can be effective at fragmentation, higher energies and shorter pulse widths also increase the risk of stone migration and retropulsion.
 Conversely, longer pulse width holmium surgical lasers increase the stability of the stone and therefore minimize the risk of stone migration1.